shmuelhizmi/web-desktop-environment/README.md

 # Contribute

-if you have any new feature or existing feature you want to create or improve fell free to open a Pull Request
+if you have any new feature or existing feature you want to create or improve fell free to open a Pull-Request, if you have any technical questions you can always contact me on twitter at @ShmuelHizmi .

 # Features

 ## Desktop
-:heavy_check_mark: full web based desktop
+:heavy_check_mark: Full web based desktop
 :heavy_check_mark: Themes and custom themes
 :heavy_check_mark: PWA app
-:heavy_check_mark: app windows can be open as in app windows or as native separated windows
+:heavy_check_mark: Windows can ether be opened inside the main web-app container or as a standalone native os windows (works better when using the app as PWA)

 ## Apps
 :heavy_check_mark: Terminal
 :heavy_check_mark: Explorer
 :heavy_check_mark: Settings / System info
+:heavy_check_mark: Notepad
+:heavy_check_mark: Media app (still bad lol)

 # To do

 ## Desktop
 :comet: more animations :)
-:comet: white theme color ajustements
+:comet: white theme color adjustments (it is really looking bad currently)

 ## Apps
 :comet: Task manager
-:comet: Applications store ( will take quite a long time to implement )
+:comet: Applications store with user made apps ( will take quite a long time to implement )

 ## Run